 myki: Commuter Club

-Discounted myki passes for employees.
-I created this DM piece to get employers in the know.
+Ticketing system myki can offer discounted passes for employees.
+I crafted this DM piece to get employers in the know.

-The brief: whack a train on a money tin, stick a letter inside with a bunch of bullet points, and send it out.
+The brief: throw a train on a money tin, stick a letter inside with a bunch of bullet points, and send it out.

 My research led me from piggy banks back to the old tin-plate toys and trains of the 40’s & 50’s.
 Stylised line art, limited colour palettes, halftones.
 A little texture.